best-practice-and-impact/qa-of-code-guidance/_sources/core_programming.md

 * [edx](https://www.edx.org/) and [freeCodeCamp](https://www.freecodecamp.org/) hosts many free online coding courses
 * [DataCamp](https://www.datacamp.com/), [Codecademy](https://www.codecademy.com/) and [Coursera](https://www.coursera.org/) host a range of introductory courses, but more advanced courses are often not free.

-Please note that non-GSS learning may not follow good practices.
+Please note that non-government analysis learning may not follow good practices.
 However, exposure to a range of applied examples will still benefit your learning.
 You should compare and contrast your learning to the good practices outlined in this section.
 ```